OpenCTI-Platform/connectors/stream/crowdstrike-endpoint-security/README.md

-# OpenCTI Crowdstrike connector
+# OpenCTI CrowdStrike Endpoint Security connector

-This connector allows to push IOC from OpenCTI to Crowdstrike.
+This connector allows to push IOC from OpenCTI to CrowdStrike Endpoint Security.

 ## Installation